 The body of our Lord Jesus Christ, which was given for you, preserve your body and soul to everlasting life.
 [Take and eat this in remembrance that Christ died for you, and feed on him in your heart by faith, with thanksgiving.]

-The blood of our Lord Jesus Christ, which was shed for you, preserved.

 The blood of our Lord Jesus Christ, which was shed for you, preserve your body and soul to everlasting life.
 [Drink this in remembrance that Christ's blood was shed for you, and be thankful.]